U.S. Route 7 in Connecticut: Route description

 US 7 in Connecticut is also known as Route 7, the Ethan Allen Highway (named after a Revolutionary general), and Super 7.
 It is mostly a surface road but has two short freeway sections in the Norwalk and Danbury areas.
 US 7 begins in Norwalk with a 4 mi freeway that runs nearly to the Wilton town line.
 There are three exits on this short section, signed as The Forty Third Infantry Division Memorial Highway, named after the 43rd Infantry Division.
 Exit 1, just past the southern terminus at I-95, leads to the Central Norwalk Business District and US 1.
 Exit 2 leads to Route 123 which extends from US 1 in Norwalk through the town of New Canaan to the New York state line.
 After exit 2, the freeway reduces to four lanes from six.
-Exit 3 leads to the Merritt Parkway (Route 15) southbound.
+Exit 3 leads to Route 15 (Merritt Parkway) southbound.
 This interchange was half built and only allows southbound access from the freeway; northbound access is gained via Route 123 at exit 2.
 Plans are being developed to eventually complete the interchange.
 The freeway section ends at Grist Mill Road in Norwalk, about 1/2 mi past exit 3.